Executive Team Leaders

 Dr. Kasher received a B.S. in Chemistry from Franklin & Marshall College, a Ph.D. in Pharmacology from the State University of New York, and a Post-Doctoral Fellowship in Physiology at Yale University School of Medicine.

-During his successful research and business career spanning three decades in leadership roles at global biopharmaceutical companies (and current TrialNetworks customers) Merck & Co. and Biogen Idec, Dr. Guerra has established an unequaled reputation as an expert on the entire spectrum of clinical operation functions.
-Dr. Guerra plays an instrumental role in identifying additional opportunities where the DrugDev TrialNetworks platform can add real value within a clinical program by reducing timelines, improving quality and enabling collaboration between sponsors, sites, CROs and vendors.
+During his successful research and business career spanning three decades in leadership roles at global biopharmaceutical companies Merck & Co. and Biogen Idec, Dr. Guerra has established an unequaled reputation as an expert on the entire spectrum of clinical operation functions.
+Dr. Guerra plays an instrumental role in using DrugDev Spark™ to streamline organizations’ clinical programs by reducing timelines, improving quality and enabling collaboration between sponsors, sites, CROs and vendors.

 Board of Directors